pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/glob-pattern.md

 ## Example of Defining Datums

-For example, you have the following directory:
+For example, you have the following directories:

 ```bash
 /California